wangchning/vocabulary/Vocabulary.md

 ### alienate
 - The teacher often insulted Maria.
 His rude behavior began to alienate the other students, who had once thought of him as a friend.

+### amalgamate
+: to unite (two or more things, such as two businesses) into one thing
+- They amalgamated the hospital and the university.

 ### amount
  : develop to
  - This idea will never amount to anything.